-Capital for London: what we will invest in
+What we will invest in

-Capital for London will consider investments that in addition to offering a financial return contribute to our mission of tackling poverty and inequality in London.
+We will consider investments that in addition to offering a financial return contribute to our mission of tackling poverty and inequality in London.

-Capital for London has a particular interest in property based investments but the type of investments we will consider are varied and could include:
+We have a particular interest in property based investments but the type of investments we will consider are varied and could include: